 Thirty years of full-time ministry has given me many occasions to witness people in all kinds of life events.
-The most difficult ones are when people are spiritually ill-equipped to deal with crisis in their lives.
-Their lack of spiritual resources and biblical depth leave them very little to draw upon.
+The most difficult ones are when people are spiritually ill-equipped to deal with crises in their lives.
+Their lack of spiritual resources and biblical depth leaves them very little to draw upon.

 What habits can you develop to deepen your spiritual resources?